dapphub/dapple/README.md

 Usage
 =====

+You may import files from Dapple packages by simply importing from them as if they were directories.
+For example, to import `test.sol` from a package called `core`, you would write `import "core/test.sol";`.
+If you happened to also have a local directory named "core" you wanted to import another contract from, you would write `import "./core/foobar.sol"`.
+All local imports are interpreted relative to the project's root directory.

 Dapple packages are defined by the presence of a `.dapple` directory containing a `dappfile` YAML file.
 At minimum, `dappfile` must define the following keys:

 `name`: The name of the dapple package.